HaplyHaptics/Getting-Started/README.md

 This repository will take you from receiving your Haply kit to building and running your first haptic demo and beyond.
 We'll use the following order  -

-1. The Haply Development Kit - Hardware assembly
+1. Haply Development Kit hardware assembly
-2. Software Setup - Downloading and configuring all the needed software
+2. Downloading and configuring the necessary software
-3. Hello Wall -  Your first haptic demo
+3. Running your first haptic demo - Hello Wall
 4. FAQ - Questions we get asked a lot.
 If you have any we want to hear them!
 5. What Next? - Exploring other repositories

 If this is your first time working with Github, the best way to work with this (or any) repository is to go up to the Big Green "Clone or Download" button, and download this entire repository as a .zip file.
 That way you'll have all the files you need for the lesson already downloaded.
 You can still view this README file through your browser, or in a text editor on your computer.

-The first three sections are subfolders in this repository; FAQ and What Next are written below in this README file.
+Hardware Setup, Software Setup, and Hello Wall are subfolders in this repository; FAQ and What Next are written below in this README file.
 __*** If you have any questions or feedback throughout your quest through this repository, reach us at info@haply.co__

 ## 1,2,3 Let's Get Started!